-Term Definition 4 Develop To bring into being or activity, generate or evolve.
+Term Definition 5 Develop To bring into being or activity, generate or evolve.
 The term includes further adding to and amending standards and procedures that form part of the safety management system.
-Electrical plant Plant, all or part of which is powered by electricity.
-5 Electrical installation A group of items of electrical equipment that: are permanently electrically connected together, and can be supplied with electricity from the works of an electricity supply authority or from a generating source.6 Implement To put into effect, either directly or by causing others to carry out actions.
+Electrical installation 6 A group of items of electrical equipment that: are permanently electrically connected together, and can be supplied with electricity from the works of an electricity supply authority or from a generating source.
+Electrical plant 7 Plant, all, or part of which is powered by electricity.
+Fit for purpose Something that is sufficient to do the job it was designed to do.
+This definition is taken from the NSW code of practice: mechanical engineering control plan .
+Implement To put into effect, either directly or by causing others to carry out actions.
 Lifecycle For mining operations, this means the activities for exploration, construction, commissioning, extraction, and those in connection with it, and the decommissioning of a mine.
 Mining operations For a definition of this term, refer to section 7 of the Work Health and Safety (Mines and Petroleum Sites) Act 2013.
-Mining operations includes lifecycle activities (refer above).
+Mining operations includes lifecycle activities.
 Monitor To check, observe, supervise and/or record the operation of a mine, part of a mine, workers, or related activities so as to assess the suitability of mining engineering standards and procedures to manage potential or actual risks.
 Review A retrospective assessment of something with the intention of instituting change if necessary.
 Safety management system All activities planned and documented by the mine operator to be carried out to manage health and safety risks at the mine in an organised manner.
-Standards and procedures Written internal or external documents that set out or provide guidance on how mining operations should be carried out to achieve a performance level for WHS.
+Standards and procedure Written internal or external documents that set out or provide guidance on how mining operations should be carried out to achieve a performance level for WHS.
 This may include mining, electrical, mechanical, or other areas.
-The standards may include: WHS legislation and codes of practice international and Australian standards guidance information from various sources that are credible, current and substantive industry publications such as WHS reports.
+The standards may include: WHS legislation and codes of practice international and Australian standards

-$^{^{\}rm 4}$ Some meanings are derived from the Macquarie Dictionary and added to for context.
+5 Some meanings are derived from the Macquarie Dictionary and added to for context.